-Great attention to lighting detail and close collaboration with the interior designer helped achieve the minimalistic yet comfortable space for the design furniture showroom in the heart of Thanglor, Bangkok.
+Considerable attention to lighting detail and close collaboration with the interior designer helped achieve the minimalistic yet comfortable space for the design furniture showroom in the heart of Bangkok.

-Indirect lighting from the two long wall softly fills the space while the focused beam of spotlights illuminate the displayed furniture through the discreet 'black holes' in the ceiling.
+Indirect lighting from the two long walls softly fills the space while the focused beam of spotlights illuminates the displayed furniture through the discreet 'black holes' in the ceiling.